gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 One able to observe and control running DAQ application via web browser.
-After DAQ is started, one could open in web browser address like `http://your_host:8090`.
-Port number 8090 can be changed in configuration of HttpServer.
+After DAQ is started, one could open in web browser address like http://localhost:8090.
+Port number 8090 can be changed in configuration of _HttpServer_.

-In browser one should be able to see hierarchy with "Hadaq/Combiner" folder for parameters and commands of main combiner module.
+In browser one should be able to see hierarchy with "EventBuilder/Combiner" folder for parameters and commands of main combiner module.

-Most useful part of web-server now - possibility to start/stop file writings.
+One of the reason for web-server usage - possibility to interactively start/stop file writings.
-For instance, in  "Hadaq/Combiner" folder there are two commands:
-+ "StartHldFile" start file writing
-+ "StopHldFile" stop file writing.
+For this two commands can be used: `StartHldFile` for starting file and `StopHldFile` for stopping.

 ## Running analysis ## {#trb3_stream_go4}